The RabbitAir MinusA2 air purifier.

-People whose noses are particularly sensitive to smell can benefit, too, but HEPA filters can't entirely eliminate odors.
-Turk recommends that people with breathing troubles, allergies or asthma talk to their allergists for advice on whether an air purifier could help them.
+People whose noses are particularly sensitive to smells can benefit, too, but HEPA filters can't entirely eliminate odors.
+Turk recommended that people with breathing troubles, allergies or asthma talk to their allergists for advice on whether an air purifier could help them.

 If so, the next step is to pick one.
-Live Science's sister site, Top Ten Reviews, has checked out some of the top air purifiers on the market.
-Here are their top three picks for cleaner air.
+Live Science's sister site Top Ten Reviews has checked out some of the top air purifiers on the market.
+Here are their top three picks:

 #1.
 Alen BreatheSmart

-The Alen BreatheSmart is an Energy-Star certified unit with a HEPA filter that stands a little more than 2 feet (about 60 centimeters) high.
-It has a sleek white design, and a lighted button on top that turns blue when the air is clean and orange or red when the BreatheSmart air sensor detects particulates.
+The Alen BreatheSmart is an Energy Star-certified unit with a HEPA filter that stands a little more than 2 feet (about 60 centimeters) high.
+It has a sleek, white design, and a lighted button on top that turns blue when the air is clean and orange or red as the BreatheSmart air sensor detects particulate matter.
 The sensor automatically triggers faster filtration when it detects particles in the air.
 This automatic adjustment lengthens the life of the filter.
 Alternatively, the BreatheSmart can run in timer mode for shorter periods.

 The BreatheSmart can provide filtration for up to 1,100 square feet (102 square meters) of space.
 It includes an indicator light to alert you when the filter needs a change.

-Coway's AP-1005AH model covers rooms as big as 236 square feet (21 square m) and is only about half as large as the Alen BreatheSmart, making it a good option for people with limited space.
+Coway's AP-1005AH model covers rooms as big as 236 square feet (22 square m) and is only about half as large as the Alen BreatheSmart, making it a good option for people with limited space or small rooms.